-Use the Data External Table wizard with external tables
+Use the External Table Wizard with relational data sources

 Start the External Table wizard

-Connect to the master instance by using the IP address/port number (31433) obtained at the end of the deployment script.
+Connect to the master instance by using the IP address/port number of the sql-server-master endpoint obtained by using azdata cluster endpoints list command.
 Expand your Databases node in the Object Explorer.
 Then select one of the databases where you want to virtualize the data from an existing SQL Server instance.
 Right-click the database, and select Create External Table to start the Virtualize Data wizard.
 You also can start the Virtualize Data wizard from the command palette.
 Use Ctrl+Shift+P in Windows, or use Cmd+Shift+P with a Mac.

 Select a data source